-To drain the supply lines and the entire system, you need to follow the steps listed on following page.
+To drain the supply lines and the entire system, you need to follow the steps listed below.
 Locate the valve placed at the floor level or close to the floor, found under the dinette, storage cabinet, and sofa.
 These valves will be at the "lowest" point of the water lines.

-To Drain System:
+To drain system:

-- 1. Open all faucets including optional exterior shower. - 2.
+- 1. Open all faucets including optional exterior spray port. - 2.
 Open the fresh water tank drain. - 3.
 Open the water heater drain. - 4.
 Open all (two to four) low-point drains. - 5.
 Open the toilet valve, hold or block if need be. - 6.
 To empty the pump, start and allow to run up to 20 seconds.